Soldy/cpp_simple_ini/README.md

 # Simple ini

-It's a file reader without section support.
+It's a simple ini file reader without section support.
-The result of the readers comes back as a map with two strings.
+The reader's function comes back with a map of two strings.
 Sometimes you don't need more.

-Work with a simple function:
+# Simple function:

 ```C++